tldrio/tech-knowledge/blog/articles/Mar-17-12-why-we-write-digests.md

 ## Sharing becomes easier

 Digests also make it easier to share content.
-Ever tried to send a link to someone, asked them if they read it and they said no?
+Ever tried to send a link to someone, and never got any feedback?
 Chances are they are receiving hundreds of links per day, by email, facebook, twitter, etc.
 You're asking that person for too much work.
-She doesn't have time.
+She doesn't have enough time to read yet another whole article without knowing it's high quality content.

-If you include a short digest of the article or video or podcast in your email, you can be sure there is a much higher chance that she reads the digest and eventually clicks the link, intrigued.
+**If you include a short digest** of the article or video or podcast in your email, you can be sure there is a much higher chance that she reads the digest and eventually clicks the link, intrigued.
 And you'll be able to have a conversation about it.
+That is sharing.
+Sending naked links is not sharing, it's spamming.